learningequality/ka-lite/docs/installguide/install_all.rst

 Within that directory, the data is stored in the `.kalite` subdirectory.
 On most versions of Windows, this is `C:\Users\YourUsername\.kalite\`.

-On Linux, OSX and other Unix-like systems, downloaded videos and database files are in `~/.kalite`.
+On Linux, OSX, and other Unix-like systems, downloaded videos and database files are in `~/.kalite`.